DrHazemAli/image-studio/docs/legacy/README.md

-# Image Studio - Complete Documentation
+# AI Image Studio - Complete Documentation

-Welcome to the comprehensive documentation for Image Studio, a community-built platform that leverages Azure AI services for professional image generation and editing.
+Welcome to the comprehensive documentation for AI Image Studio, a community-built platform that leverages Azure AI services for professional image generation and editing.

 > ⚠️ **Important**: This is a **community project** and is not affiliated with or endorsed by Microsoft or Azure.
 It's an independent project that uses Azure AI services.

 ## 📚 Documentation Overview

-This documentation provides complete guidance for using, developing, and understanding Image Studio.
+This documentation provides complete guidance for using, developing, and understanding AI Image Studio.
 Whether you're a new user, developer, or system administrator, you'll find the information you need here.

 **Last Updated**: September 8, 2025
 **Version**: 1.0.3